Directions & Maps

 - Pay with Paypal or a credit card through Paypal.
 (Paypal account not required.)

 - Remember to bring your printed permit when you park.

 Turn right onto Broadway and walk two blocks.
 Turn right onto Quincy Street and walk two blocks, passing Sanders Theatre.
 Turn right onto Kirkland Street and make an immediate left onto Divinity Avenue.
 The Peabody Museum is on the left.

-Turn right as you exit the elevator and walk straight to Divinity Ave. the museum will be on the right.
+Turn right as you exit the elevator and walk straight on the path, past the Northwest Building, under a small bridge between two buildings, and through to Divinity Avenue.
+The museum will be on the right.

-Enter the museum through the Tozzer Anthropology Building next door (21 Divinity Avenue), or through the adjoining Harvard Museum of Natural History at 26 Oxford St. Admission to both museums is included.
+From 9:00 AM to 5:00 PM, enter the museum through the Tozzer Anthropology Building next door (21 Divinity Avenue).
+Visitors may also enter through the adjoining Harvard Museum of Natural History's accessible entrance (around the left side of the 26 Oxford Street museum building).
+Admission to both museums is included.